grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 Also, an [interactive demo environment in Killercoda](https://killercoda.com/grafana-xk6-disruptor/scenario/killercoda) is available to use the k6 disruptor right away.
 You can fail the services of a demo application without having to install Kubernetes on your local machine.

-The [Roadmap](https://github.com/grafana/xk6-disruptor/blob/main/ROADMAP.md) presents the project's goals for the coming months regarding new functionalities and enhancements.

 And if you are interested in contributing to the development of this project, check the [contributing guide](https://github.com/grafana/xk6-disruptor/blob/main/docs/01-development/01-contributing.md).
 For any unexpected behavior, please search the [GitHub issues](https://github.com/grafana/xk6-disruptor/issues) first.